naheim/rTutorials/manipulatedf.md

 ### Data frame questions:
 1. What is the column name for the size data you will plot?

-2. what is the column name that indicates the time each genus goes extinct?
+2. What is the column name that indicates the time each genus goes extinct?

 3. What is the column name that indicates the time each genus originated?

 ### Steps for creating your plot.
+Planning out your code is very important.
+Below I outline all the steps required to generate the plot.
+This is not code, but rather a plan for executing your code.
+Remember, most commands much be executed in the proper order.
+For example you can't plot your data until you have read in a data file.
+Writing out a list if steps in 'English' first and in the proper order, is key minimizing frustration in coding.
+Once you have you list, you can convert you English list to comments and start adding the actual code.

 * Make sure you have read in the size data frame from the file called *supplementary\_data\_file.txt*.

 * Make sure you have read in the timescale data frame from the file called *timescale.txt*.
 Make sure you understand what is in this data frame.